-The proposed 41 units conform to the maximum density approved for this property under Conceptual Site Plan CSP-18002, which was approved by the Prince George's County District Council, in June 2019.
-However, CSP-18002 was appealed to the Court of Special Appeals, and subsequently, remanded to the District Council to recalculate the approved density.
-As of this writing, the District Council has not held a hearing or made a final decision on the remanded CSP.
+The 41 units conform to the maximum density approved for this property under Conceptual Site Plan CSP-18002, which was approved by the Prince George's County District Council, in June 2019.
+However, CSP-18002 was appealed to the Court of Special Appeals and, subsequently, remanded to the District Council to restate the approved density, in terms of dwelling units per net acre of net lot or tract area.
+As of the approval of 4-21052, the District Council has not held a hearing or made a final decision on the remanded CSP.
 Any substantial modifications to the density approved with CSP-18002 may result in the inability to proceed with final platting of this subdivision and require the approval of a new PPS.

-Notwithstanding the density approved, the PPS proposes a compact lotting pattern, which should be adjusted to provide space for several required and recommended site features.
-Staff recommends that space be made for these improvements by shifting the position of lots, or by removing lots if the positions of the lots cannot be adjusted.
-These staff recommendations are discussed further in the Bicycle/Pedestrian and Urban Design findings of this technical staff report.
+Notwithstanding the density approved, the PPS shows a compact lotting pattern, which may need to be adjusted to provide space for several required and recommended site features.
+Space should be made for these improvements by shifting the position of lots, or by removing lots if the positions of the lots cannot be adjusted.
+This issue is discussed further in the Bicycle/Pedestrian and Urban Design findings of this resolution.

 The applicant filed a variation request from Section 24-122(a) of the prior Subdivision Regulations, to allow omission or relocation of several public utility easements (PUEs) along the public streets abutting the subdivision.
-The request is discussed further in the Public Utility Easement finding of this technical staff report.
+The request is discussed further in the Public Utility Easement finding of this resolution.

 It is noted that a previous PPS, 4-19053, was filed in September 2021 for this property.
-This prior PPS proposed the same development depicted on the current PPS.
-However, that application was withdrawn before being reviewed at a Prince George's County Planning Board hearing because not all prior persons of record were notified of the application, as required by Section 24-119.01(a)(2) of the Subdivision Regulations.
-All prior parties of record were notified of the current PPS application.
+This prior PPS shows the same development depicted on the current PPS.
+However, that application was withdrawn before being reviewed at a Planning Board hearing because not all prior persons of record were notified of the application, as required by Section 24-119.01(a)(2) of the Subdivision Regulations.
+All prior parties of record were provided proper notice of the current PPS, in accordance with the law.